mehadg/TP1/README.md

 Below are our main goals for CloudGoat:

-* **Focused, Curated, High-Quality Learning Experiences** - Each of CloudGoatâ€™s scenarios should provide the opportunity for experimentation, exploration, and building hands-on cloud security skills.
+* **Focused, Curated, High-Quality Learning Experiences** - Each of CloudGoatÃ¢â‚¬â„¢s scenarios should provide the opportunity for experimentation, exploration, and building hands-on cloud security skills.
-* **Good Documentation** - We've done our best to ensure that CloudGoatâ€™s scenarios are well-documented and easy to understand and evaluate in terms of difficulty, content, structure, and skills-required.
+* **Good Documentation** - We've done our best to ensure that CloudGoatÃ¢â‚¬â„¢s scenarios are well-documented and easy to understand and evaluate in terms of difficulty, content, structure, and skills-required.
 * **Easy to Install and Use** - We understand that CloudGoat is a means to an end - learning and practicing cloud security penetration testing.
 Therefore, we aim to keep things simple, straightforward, and reliable.
 * **Modularity** - Each scenario is a standalone learning environment with a clear goal (or set of goals), and CloudGoat is able to start up, reset, or shut down each scenario independently.
-* **Expandability** - CloudGoatâ€™s core components (python app and scenarios) are designed to permit easy and independent expansion - by us or the community.
+* **Expandability** - CloudGoatÃ¢â‚¬â„¢s core components (python app and scenarios) are designed to permit easy and independent expansion - by us or the community.

 Before you proceed, please take note of these warnings!